City nature challenge 2025: Toronto and GTA

 Let’s support even more diverse species for next year’s count!
 Together we can steward the GTA’s ecosystems that sustain us all.

-Join EcoSpark for City Nature Challenge 2024: Toronto and GTA.
+Join EcoSpark and TRCA for City Nature Challenge 2025: Toronto and GTA.
 Volunteer with citizen scientists from around the world surveying wild species in their communities.
 Anyone can help out!
 Take photos or record sounds of plants and animals and post them on iNaturalist.
 EcoSpark will map and share the results.

 RESULTS

 Check back at here for results!
-View 2023 results from Toronto and GTA, Canada and all over the world.
-Thanks to everyone who participated in City Nature Challenge 2023, we were able to break 1.87 million observations last year!
+View 2024 results from Toronto and GTA, Canada and all over the world.
+Thanks to everyone who participated in City Nature Challenge 2024, we were able to exceed 2.4 million observations last year!

 CNC logo Toronto GTA